canonical/is-charms-contributing-guide/CONTRIBUTING.md

 libraries may provide typed-interaction, better logging, and error handling.

 In case no high-quality Python library exists, using `subprocess` in the standard library may be needed.
-In such cases it is generally a good practice
+Without enforcing good practice, usage of subprocess call can be difficult to debug and leads security risks.

-to:
+In such cases it is generally a good practice to:

 - Log exit_code and stderr when errors occur.
 - Convert to the correct exception if needed.